 ➤ John 15:22 Jesus said, 'If I had not come and spoken to them, they would not be guilty of sin; but now they have no excuse for their sin.'
 By this statement – 'would not be guilty of sin' (conditional) – Jesus is saying that people are not condemned at birth but are condemned by their own sin.

-All branches of Christianity – Protestant, Catholic and Orthodox – and hundreds of sub-branches within them all base their beliefs on the same original Hebrew and Greek manuscripts.
-And each branch has excellent scholarship regarding how those words were used and understood at the time and place of the people to whom they were written.
+Protestant and Catholic branches of Christianity and hundreds of sub-branches within them all base their beliefs on the same original Hebrew and Greek manuscripts, and each branch has excellent scholarship regarding how those words were used and understood at the time and place of the people to whom they were written.